WWE News: Kofi Kingston Needs Ankle Surgery, The Revival Given Credit For Breaking It

 — Scott Dawson (@ScottDawsonWWE) April 10, 2017

-The Revival developed a reputation down in NXT as an old-school tag team, similar to The Brainbusters (Arn Anderson and Tully Blanchard).
-They had the tag line “No Flips Just Fists” in NXT, which was their way of saying that they didn’t care about the new-school high-impact wrestling style and just wanted to beat up their opponents.
+The Revival developed a reputation down in NXT as an old-school tag team similar to The Brainbusters (Arn Anderson and Tully Blanchard).
+They had the tag line “No Flips Just Fists” in NXT, which was their way of saying that they didn’t care about the new-school, high-impact wrestling style and just wanted to beat up their opponents.

 The Revival included that tag in their Twitter post along with the new tag “Monday Night Revival.”
-There is almost no doubt that The Revival shows up on Monday Night Raw tonight and the breaking of Kofi Kingston’s ankle is advertised as part of a new WWE storyline, leading to what looks like their first WWE feud with New Day members Xavier Woods and Big E.
+There is almost no doubt that The Revival shows up on Monday Night Raw tonight, and the breaking of Kofi Kingston’s ankle is advertised as part of a new WWE storyline, leading to what looks like their first WWE feud with New Day members Xavier Woods and Big E.

-This all comes at an interesting time in the WWE though.
+This all comes at an interesting time in the WWE.
 One of the biggest rumored moves in the Monday Night Raw and SmackDown Live roster shake-up was sending New Day to SmackDown Live to help freshen up their tag team division.
 While Big E and Xavier Woods would be a fine tag team, the only way the feud with The Revival could continue in the WWE would be if they went to SmackDown Live as well.

 It seems unlikely, although possible, that the WWE would have The Revival debut on Monday Night Raw and then move them to SmackDown Live one week later.
 Both teams could be huge on